What is Dog Pleural Effusion

 How Long Can a Dog Live with Pleural Effusion?

 The fate of dogs diagnosed with pleural effusion relies on three crucial factors: the underlying cause of the condition, the severity of the effusion, and the effectiveness of the treatment.
-In cases where the effusion is severe and the root cause is not addressed promptly, the dog's lifespan may be limited to a few days or weeks.
+In cases where the effusion is severe, and the root cause is not addressed promptly, the dog's lifespan may be limited to a few days or weeks.
 However, if the underlying cause is curable and the treatment is successful, the dog can live for several months to years.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.